dsccommunity/SharePointDsc/SharePointDsc/DSCResources/MSFT_SPWebAppAuthentication/readme.md

 **Type:** Distributed
 **Requires CredSSP:** No

-This resource is responsible for configuring the authentication on a web application within the local SharePoint farm.
+This resource is responsible for configuring the authentication and authentication settings on a web application within the local SharePoint farm.
 The resource is able to configure the five available zones (if they exist) separately and each zone can have multiple authentication methods configured.

 NOTE:
 This resource cannot be used to convert a Classic web application